zendesk/ruby-kafka/README.md

 ### Instrumentation

 Most operations are instrumented using [Active Support Notifications](http://api.rubyonrails.org/classes/ActiveSupport/Notifications.html).
-In order to subscribe to notifications, make sure to require the notifications library _before_ you require ruby-kafka, e.g.
+In order to subscribe to notifications, make sure to require the notifications library:

 ```ruby
 require "active_support/notifications"